kuasha/Behavioral-Cloning/writeup_template.md

 ####3.
 Creation of the Training Set & Training Process

-To capture good driving behavior, I first recorded two laps on track one using center lane driving.
+To collect data I have created a simple hardware using an old stepper motor.
+I have removed all the circuitry from the motor keeping the gear mechanism and the potentiometer.
+I have then connected the potentiomenet to an arduino and used the drive.py to collect the input data.
+Here is the details of the steering hardware http://www.copotron.com/2017/01/driving-udacity-car-simulator-with-home.html .
+With this I was able to collect a lot of data.

+To start I have taken the data.zip file provided with the assignment.
+Initially I used only the center lane.
 Here is an example image of center lane driving:

-![alt text][image2]

-I then recorded the vehicle recovering from the left side and right sides of the road back to center so that the vehicle would learn to ....
-These images show what a recovery looks like starting from ... :

-![alt text][image3]
-![alt text][image4]
-![alt text][image5]

-Then I repeated this process on track two in order to get more data points.
+![Center lane data][image_center_lane]

+The data file contains many different positions.
+I have taken the left and right images with a steering correction value of 0.2.
+Correction value is added to to steering value to get left image steering value and subtracted to get right image steering value.

+![Left camera][image_left_cam]
+![Right camera][image_right_cam]

-To augment the data sat, I also flipped images and angles thinking that this would ...
+To augment the data sat, I also flipped images and angles that gives me image with similar angle but taken from mirrored lane.
 For example, here is an image that has then been flipped:

-![alt text][image6]
+![alt text][image_center_lane]
-![alt text][image7]
+![alt text][image_center_lane_flipped]

-Etc ....

-After the collection process, I had X number of data points.
-I then preprocessed this data by ...
+After the collection process, I had 48216 number of data points.

-I finally randomly shuffled the data set and put Y% of the data into a validation set.
+I finally randomly shuffled the data set and put 20% of the data into a validation set.

 I used this training data for training the model.
 The validation set helped determine if the model was over or under fitting.
-The ideal number of epochs was Z as evidenced by ...
+I started with 3 epochs that would crash in few seconds.
+The ideal number of epochs was 20 as the model could drive perfectly for more than 8 hours running overnight.

 I used an adam optimizer so that manually training the learning rate wasn't necessary.